9 College Essay Topics to Avoid at ALL COSTS

 If you’re wondering if you can curse in a college essay, the answer is technical “yes.”
 However, we highly recommend against it.
 This can come off as abrasive and inappropriate.
 While it might fly with some admissions officers, the problem is that you can’t control who reads your essay.
 That’s why it’s best to avoid cursing altogether.

-Avoid cliche essay topics (if you can).
+Avoid common essay topics (if you can).

 Focus on you, not the topic.

 When writing a college essay, too many students focus on the topic rather than the most important subject: you!
 For example, if you fell in love with a subject because of a passionate teacher, you should spend your essay talking about how you changed and grew through the process rather than what’s so interesting about the subject.
-Never forget that you are the most interesting subject in your essays.
+Never forget that you should be the most interesting subject in your essays.

 We can help you nail your college essays